Hablamos Español Insurance Companies We Work With

 What we see most often

-Owners think they are choosing between the two, when a BOP simply includes general liability and adds more.
+Owners often think they are choosing between the two.
+In practice, a BOP simply includes general liability and adds more on top.

 A real example

-A shop carried only general liability and had no coverage for inventory lost in a fire, a gap a BOP would have closed.
+Picture a shop that carried only general liability and had no coverage for inventory lost in a fire, a gap a BOP would generally have addressed.
+Figures here are illustrative.
+The shape of the gap is what matters, and whether any policy responds is subject to its terms.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.